 Programmable Chat is a user-centric system, and each unique

 identity connecting to a Chat Service will create a User record.
+You can read more about user identities and access tokens as well as "active users."

 Within a Chat Service, Users can interact in different ways with the Service itself as well as with Channels, Messages, Users, and Members.
 A User's Role determines their permissions within a Service and various Channels.